FM (2002); GM (2004).

 <Age and national> In 2001 he competed in the World U14 Championship, scoring 6/11.
 In 2004, Gareev finished =2nd at the Uzbekistan Championship and competed in the World Junior Championship, scoring 7/13.
 In 2005, he was =1st with Anton Filippov at the category 7 round robin Uzbekistani Championship scoring 8/10, and in the 2007 edition of the event, he tied for first with Vladimir Egin and Filippov.

 <World> Gareev’s first and so far only tilt at the open World Championship cycle came in late 2007, when he placed 3rd at the Zonal Championship Zone 3.6 with 7.5/11.

 <Olympiad> Gareev played for Uzbekistan in the 2000 Children’s Olympiad, in the U16 Olympiads in 2002 and 2004, and in the U18 Olympiad in 2004.
 In the U16 Olympiads he scored two individual bronzes playing boards 2 and 1 respectively, and helped Uzbekistan to a team bronze in 2004.
-He also played for Uzbekistan on 1st reserve in the 36th Olympiad (2004) in Calvia de Mallorca, Spain and on board 3 at the 37th Chess Olympiad (2006) in Turin, Italy where he placed 5th for his board.
+He also played for Uzbekistan on 1st reserve in the Calvia Olympiad (2004) in Calvia de Mallorca, Spain and on board 3 at the Turin Olympiad (2006) in Turin, Italy where he placed 5th for his board.

 <Continental> He played top board for Uzbekistan at the 2008 Asian Team Championships placing 4th for his board, and helping his team to 4th place.